 It can be significantly more expensive to use your phone outside the EU.
-However, you can minimise your costs by choosing the best options before you leave home.
+However, there are ways that you can minimise the costs while you are abroad.

-Roaming costs vary for different countries.
+It is important to note that roaming costs vary for different countries.
 Before you travel, check the roaming costs for the country you are visiting with your mobile provider.
-These rates can be expensive, but you can reduce costs by making only essential calls and using data (for example social media and the internet) in free Wi-Fi zones.

-Ask your mobile provider at home which mobile network will give you the cheapest roaming rates in each country outside the EU that you are visiting.
-You can then manually choose this one when your phone gives you a list of available networks.
+You can also ask which mobile network abroad will give you the cheapest roaming rates in each country you are visiting – Your network (Vodafone for example) may also have a presence abroad.
+You can manually choose this one when your phone gives you a list of available networks.

-Some mobile providers offer roaming packages that are tailored for travel outside the EU.
-They are usually charged on a per-day basis and provide a set allowance for calls, texts and data services.
+Some mobile providers offer non-EU roaming packages that are usually charged on a per-day basis and provide a set allowance for calls, texts and data services.
 Contact your mobile provider to discuss the best available roaming options.

 When you replace your at-home SIM card with this local one, it means you are paying local rates as opposed to roaming rates.